 - Continuity of participation.
 When a Working Group takes up a Community Group or Business Group Specification, non-Member employees may continue their participation in the Working Group for a limited duration while their employer makes the transition to Membership.
 The individual’s employer must have fulfilled the organizational patent requirements of the W3C Community Final Specification Agreement.

-- Simplified charter template.
-If the mission of a new Working Group is simply to advance a Community Group or Business Group Specification to Recommendation, W3C will provide a simplified charter template.
+- Adoption by an Existing Working Group.
+If W3C has chartered a Working Group with a scope that encompasses the deliverable of a Community Group, the Working Group may adopt it without needing to recharter.
 Working Group charters created to standardize a Community Group or Business Group Specifications are be reviewed by the Membership following the usual process.

 Parallel Activities between a Community Group and a Working Group